 I had this problem with my onion seeds and I just needed to lower the light to bring it closer to the plant so they weren’t stretching to reach it.

-Plants can’t get too much light, so more is always better (but you don’t need to go overboard and spend a ton of money on lights either).
+Plants can’t really get too much light, so more is always better (but you don’t need to go overboard and spend a ton of money on lights either).
+Of course, you don’t want to leave the lights on for a full 24 hours either.

 This could absolutely be the cause of your leggy seedlings.